Farmer Stories

 Jake Fiennes feels incredibly privileged to look after the land of Norfolk’s Holkham Estate.
 Home to a variety of sheep and cattle, he maintains the varied landscapes to work in harmony with nature.

-By grazing sheep and cows, their poo provides the perfect natural fertiliser, meaning he is able to use less organic fertiliser on farm*, which has the potential to increase carbon levels in the soil and supports its biodiversity.
+By grazing sheep and cows, their poo provides the perfect natural fertiliser, meaning he is able to use less organic fertiliser on farm*, which has the potential to increase soil organic carbon and supports its biodiversity.

 Creating varied grass heights is important for pollinators, insects and birds, that’s why Jake uses Belted Galloway cows to create this unique habitat.
 This method of grazing has boosted the Estates population of species like the lapwing and the skylark.

 The Estate’s 400km of hedges are critical habitat corridors and are carefully managed to ensure they can provide food and shelter all year round.
-This creates a mix of habitats which has boosted the population of bees, butterflies and birds like the yellow hammer on the farm.
+This creates a habitat that has boosted the population of bees, butterflies and birds like the yellow hammer on the farm.

 Silas Hedley-Lawrence is a passionate believer in working alongside nature on his farm in Oxford.
 Silas tells us more about his own approach: